Skip to main content

 • Less time and cost associated with installation and maintenance.

-• Flexibility to expand or relocate the system as needed.
+• Flexibility to expand or relocate an office system as needed.

 • The system can be installed throughout a building without concerns over cabling issues.